How to Watch, BetSaracen Odds: Arkansas at Florida

-The No. 5 Arkansas Razorbacks (36-7, 13-5 SEC) are once again on the road to open a Southeastern Conference series against the Florida Gators (28-15, 6-12 SEC) on Friday evening at Condron Family Ballpark in Gainesville, Florida.
+The No. 5 Arkansas Razorbacks (37-8, 14-6 SEC) are playing for the series win Sunday against the Florida Gators (29-16, 7-13 SEC) at Condron Family Ballpark in Gainesville, Florida.

-After a 12-1 start in SEC play, the Razorbacks have dropped back-to-back weekend series to Georgia and Texas A&M, but they got right with two wins over Little Rock on Tuesday and Wednesday.
-Florida has won two straight conference series at home against Missouri and on the road at Mississippi State last weekend, and the Gators earned a 12-1 run rule win over Georgia Southern on Tuesday.
+Florida opened the three-game set with a win Friday, 6-4, that saw the Diamond Hogs strikeout 16 times with just six hits.
+The offense responded in Game 2 — a 7-0 win for Arkansas — by notching just six punchouts with five walks.

-On paper, it's a battle of strength vs. weakness for both teams, as the Razorbacks lead the SEC with a .329 team batting average and 406 total runs scored, while Florida ranks 15th in the league with a 5.44 team ERA.
+Starter Gage Wood spun a solid three innings, which included five strikeouts to just one hit allowed.
+Gabe Gaeckle backed him up with 3.1 innings of one-hit ball, while reliable bullpen arm Aiden Jimenez closed the festivities out with three strikeouts in 2.2 frames.

 Below are details on how to watch, BetSaracen betting lines and links to stream.